 In the weeks and months to come, the wall was torn down slowly but surely.
 Attempts by East German security forces to fix the holes were fleeting and ultimately futile.
 Today, only lines of cobblestones along the former wall sites remind one of the division of a people within a city.

-The fall of the Berlin Wall marked not only the end of the Cold War, but the reunification of Germany.
+The fall of the Berlin Wall marked not only the end of the Cold War, but the reunification of Germany on October 3rd 1990.